DinhHoangPhuc/tymex_project_assignment_mobile_intern/README.md

 ---

 ## **Introduction**
-This repository contains multiple projects showcasing different concepts and implementations in programming, ranging from data manipulation to inventory management and currency conversion.
-Each project is organized into its own folder, and the repository is designed for modular usage and extensibility.
+This repository contains 3 projects for mobile intern project assignment at TymeX, each project is organized into its own folder.

 ---